PROMA: Projected Microbatch Accumulation for Reference-Free Proximal Policy Updates: Intra-microbatch PROMA

 While PROMA modifies gradient accumulation across microbatches, the Intra-PROMA method defined below instead acts within each microbatch.
 Because the projection depends only on the current microbatch, Intra-PROMA is embarrassingly parallel across microbatches and compatible with standard data-parallel training.

-To avoid the cost of operating on full gradient matrices, Intra-PROMA separately approximates the dominant subspaces of activations and gradient outputs.
-This is similar to the Kronecker factorizations which underlie K-FAC~\cite{kfac} and related second-order optimizers~\cite{ACKTR}, which apply a sandwich product $G^{-1}(\cdot)A^{-1}$ to precondition the gradient.
-In contrast, PROMA uses the factored subspaces for projection rather than preconditioning.
-I have found that applying the sandwich projection to the subtracted component:
+The factored subspace approximation is similar to the Kronecker factorizations underlying K-FAC~\cite{kfac} and related second-order optimizers~\cite{ACKTR}, which apply a sandwich product $G^{-1}(\cdot)A^{-1}$ to precondition the gradient.
+In contrast to K-FAC, PROMA applies a sandwich projection to the subtracted component:

-controls KL without impeding training progress.
+meaning that intra-PROMA removes the \emph{intersection} of the leading row and column substraces to control KL without impeding training progress.
 Alternatively one could apply a sandwich product of projections to the gradient~\eqref{eq:kfaclike} similarly to the $G^{-1}(\cdot)A^{-1}$ in K-FAC: